-As explained in section 2.3, multiple regression models for signature prediction were developed both using the entire domain and within each group of the three classifications and their results were compared.
-The regression constants are given for each of the 480 calibrated linear models in section E of the supplementary material.
-This analysis step provides us with two insights: first, what are the dominant controls on individual signatures?; second, how predictable are individual signatures given available catchment/climate descriptors?
-Figure 4 shows that developing regressions for each of the classes derived leads to better predictive performance than developing an individual regression for each signature using all catchments at once.
-This could be expected as using 10 models instead of only one increases the degree of freedom as the number of calibrated parameters increases.
-This result is consistent with previous findings (e.g. Almeida et al., 2016), which also found that single high performing regressions across large domains are difficult to achieve.
+- 20 across the whole European domain.
+This could be expected as using 10 models instead of one increases the degree of freedom as the number of calibrated parameters increases.
 On average, classification using catchment descriptors and CART improved the model performance by 14.7% and flow signatures by 33%.
 The latter yields the best results since this classification is based directly on the discriminating variables (flow signatures).
-There are few differences in terms of the performance of the models obtained using either the catchment descriptors or CART for classification, the later giving slightly better results for most of the variables (e.g. Q5, High Flow Discharge, high flow frequency variability, variability of reversals, flashiness, runoff ratio), but poorer results for base flow index and low flow frequency.
+There are few differences in terms of the performance of the models obtained using either the catchment descriptors or CART for classification, the later giving - 25 slightly better results for most of the variables (e.g. Q5, High Flow Discharge, high flow frequency variability, variability of reversals, flashiness, runoff ratio), but poorer results for base flow index and low flow frequency.
 The performance of the regression models for the different flow signatures will be further discussed in part 3.4.